 IMPORTANT — By accepting the Foundation support, all funded projects have the following requirements: (Failure to provide results in a timely manner will impact future funding eligibility.)

 - Progress reports are required.

-- Upon receipt of the check from TERF an e-mail acknowledgement of receipt of the grant is sufficient.
+- Upon receipt of the check from TERF, an e-mail acknowledgment of receipt of the grant is sufficient.

 - Publication of results should occur when possible.
-Publications may be in magazines such as The Horse, Equus or other equine lay publications if data does not lend itself to publication in a scientific journal.
-Acientific data generated by funded projects should be presented at nationally or internationally recognized meeting such as AAEP and/or published in a recognized veterinary journal and TERF acknowledged as the funding agency Publications should be submitted as soon as completed but no later than within 1 year of the completion of the project.
+Publications may be in magazines such as The Horse, Equus, or other equine lay publications if data does not lend itself to publication in a scientific journal.
+Scientific data generated by funded projects should be presented at nationally or internationally recognized meetings such as AAEP and/or published in a recognized veterinary journal and TERF acknowledged as the funding agency.
+Publications should be submitted as soon as completed but no later than within 1 year of the completion of the project.

 - Visuals to post on our Web site and in publications.

 - Video clips AND photographs (.jpg format) of the beneficiaries of this grant and/or use of the funds are required by no later than one (1) month after your event; however, due to the need for social media content, we welcome updates, images, etc.… as soon as possible – even during your event/project.
 While these may include the human participants, the focus should be on the horses benefiting from the project where applicable.